elm-fluent/elm-fluent/docs/tutorial.rst

    selectors that each node can match.
 For example, if we have ``<a class="foo">`` in the FTL, the complete list is ``a``, ``.foo`` and ``a.foo``.
-The generated code for that node does a simple ``List.filter`` on the passed in attributes to find the ones that apply to it.
+The generated code for that node does a simple ``List.filter`` on the passed in attributes to find these 3 selectors.
 This is a little bit more expensive than the original code, but there isn't any heavy lifting going on at runtime.

 Final steps
 ===========